-Factbox: Quotes and reaction to the Trump impeachment hearing
+'Low-rent Ukrainian sequel:' Quotes and reaction to Trump impeachment hearing

 (Reuters) - Wednesday marked a new and unparalleled chapter in Donald Trump’s tumultuous presidency, as a Democratic-led impeachment probe in the U.S. Congress went public with televised hearings into allegations about Trump’s dealings with Ukraine.

-Two witnesses were slated to publicly detail their concerns that the Trump administration sought to tie military aid to Ukraine to an investigation of the Republican president’s potential Democratic rival for the presidency, former Vice President Joe Biden.
+The first of two witnesses began publicly detailing his concerns that the Trump administration sought to tie military aid to Ukraine to an investigation of the Republican president’s potential Democratic rival for the presidency, former Vice President Joe Biden.

 Below are quotations from the House of Representatives Intelligence Committee hearing and noteworthy outside reaction.